| Verb | Frequency |

 period2 = c(142, 83, 41, 30, 39, 12, 52, 94, 119)

-)Find the most and least frequent modal verb in each time period.
+)Print the rows with the most and least frequent modal verb for each time period.

 Exercise 6 (Extension of Ex.
 8 in Vectors.)
 Write a function that performs part-of-speech (POS) annotation on the sentence The quick brown fox jumps over the lazy dog.
 Here are a few code snippets to help you get started: